Connected and full of opportunities

 While connected cities are already a reality in many places, Bosch’s broad range of intelligent solutions teach our cities to think in even more helpful and relevant ways.
 It’s a reality worth considering; by the year 2050 at the latest, 60 per cent of the human race will be living in cities.
 Discover more facts about smart cities here:

 Problems arising from urbanization can be remedied by administering intelligent connection solutions.
 Many countries and cities are already working towards making such intelligent living spaces the norm.
-This is shown by sales figures for smart city solutions which are estimated to increase by 19 per cent annually.
+This is shown by sales figures for smart city concepts and solutions which are estimated to increase by 19 per cent annually.
 Las Vegas, for example, has announced that it will invest 500 million dollars in smart city development in the next seven years — a worthwhile investment given that American car drivers spend an average of 40 hours every year in traffic jams.
 This means up to 120 billion dollars of fuel is wasted.
 Needless to say, things could be done in a smarter way.

 Taking up the challenge